 We deliver group training sessions based on everyday money matters.
 These feature a mix of activities which seek to address the worry of stress caused by money problems as well as giving practical information on money matters.

-We work with individuals (and couples) providing one to one support to help them get their finances under control and deal with welfare reform and benefit changes.
+We work with individuals (and couples) providing one to one support to help them get their finances under control and deal with changes to benefits.

 Who we work with